 Also known as a further advance, borrowing an additional amount on your property may be right for you if you are looking to make improvements to your home or fund a special purchase.

 A further advance is not like a personal loan - it is secured on your property, like your mortgage.
 You can spread your payments over the term of your mortgage, but if you cannot keep up the additional payments you risk losing your home.
 You should always check the market to see if you can get a better deal before committing.

 Before you apply for a further advance, you should consider the following:

 - You must have had your West Brom mortgage for more than three months

-- You can borrow up to 90% of the value of your property.
+- You can borrow up to 90% of the value of your property (subject to product availability).
 If you have an interest only mortgage, you can only borrow up to 60%

 - You must have a good credit record